 Interns are evaluated and given feedback throughout the year by their individual supervisors in both formal and informal settings.
-Interns are formally evaluated quarterly (every three months) and rated on the profession wide competency areas by each supervisor.
+Interns are formally evaluated quarterly (every three months) and rated on the profession-wide competency areas by each supervisor.
 Interns need to be familiar with the content of these evaluations prior to beginning any clinical activity so that the performance dimensions are clear.
-At the end of each quarter, the Training Director meets with the interns individually and gives them a full report of the evaluation of their performance and makes those recommendations and suggestions which are relevant.
-This meeting also provides interns an opportunity to discuss potential issues/problems/concerns related to supervision as well as ways to handle any issues that may arise.
+At the end of each quarter, the Training Director and Associate Training Director meet with the interns individually to provide interns an opportunity to discuss potential issues/problems/concerns related to supervision as well as ways to handle any issues that may arise.

 At the end of 1st and 3rd quarters, the intern's supervisors complete a brief quarterly evaluation noting the intern's strengths and areas for growth.
-Supervisors meet to review the quarterly evaluation and to establish goals for the upcoming quarter, which turns into a goals document that is reviewed with the intern by the Training Director.
+Supervisors meet to review the quarterly evaluation and to review the intern's goals for the next quarter.

-At the end of 2nd and 4th quarters, supervisors complete the comprehensive competency-based evaluation form individually with the intern and then review these as a group during a quarterly supervisors meeting in order to gain a well-rounded and thorough assessment of the intern's progress to date.
+At the end of $2^{nd}$ and $4^{th}$ quarters, supervisors complete the comprehensive competency-based evaluation form individually with the intern and then review these as a group during a quarterly supervisors meeting in order to gain a well-rounded and thorough assessment of the intern's progress to date.

-Thus, the TD receives information from all supervisors and those of others who have had significant contact with the intern, in addition to their own impressions.
-The intern will receive a document showing their overall performance across supervisors and settings as well as their strengths, areas for growth and current challenges, which is shared with their graduate program.
-This process is viewed as an opportunity for the TD to provide integrative feedback regarding the collective experience of others who have had significant interactions with the intern.
+Thus, the TD/ATD receives information from all supervisors and those of others who have had significant contact with the intern, in addition to their own impressions.
+The intern will receive a document showing their overall performance across supervisors and settings as well as their strengths, areas for growth, and current challenges, which is shared with their graduate program.
+This process is viewed as an opportunity for the TD/ATD to provide integrative feedback regarding the collective experience of others who have had significant interactions with the intern.
 Both parties discuss how the internship experience is progressing, and the intern is provided with the opportunity to give their reactions and critiques of supervisors and other aspects of the training experience.
 It may be in the context of this meeting or whenever during the rotation that a problem is identified that the TD and the intern may arrange for a modification of the intern's training program to address specific training needs and/or the needs of the training program.